PrathuashaKB/FanSeatz-Armypedia/README.md

 <span style="color:blue">**This Website is built for following purpose:**</span>

-1.Enter credentials of user
+1. Enter credentials of user

-2.Booking seats online
+2. Booking seats online

-3.View details of reservation
+3. View details of reservation

-4.Contact and know about us
+4. Contact and know about us

 ### Technologies used :

-1.HTML
+1. HTML

-2.CSS
+2. CSS

-3.JavaScript
+3. JavaScript

 ### Software required :

-1.Visual Source Code(Editor)
+1. Visual Source Code(Editor)

-2.Web Browser
+2. Web Browser

 ### Screenshots of some of the  Web Pages of this project :